cessen/tenthash/docs/design_rationale.md

 This is a really useful property because it means it's impossible for a block to interact poorly with itself, and therefore we only need to consider the interactions *between* blocks when analyzing the chances of hash state collisions.

-The second property is that as long as the `mix` function [fully diffuses](https://en.wikipedia.org/wiki/Confusion_and_diffusion#Diffusion) the hash state, then the probability of a hash state collision being produced by altering two or more blocks is the same as the probability of finding duplicates in a random set of 256-bit numbers.
-(At least, as long as the block alterations are not correlated with the `mix` function, which we'll discuss later.)
+The second property of the xor-and-mix loop is that as long as the `mix` function is a reasonable stand-in for a random permutation and [fully diffuses](https://en.wikipedia.org/wiki/Confusion_and_diffusion#Diffusion) the hash state, then the probability of a hash state collision being produced by altering two or more blocks is the same as the probability of finding duplicates in a random set of 256-bit numbers.

 This property is a little harder to develop intuition for, but I'll do my best to provide some with an informal "proof" of sorts: